jasonlloyd1/jasonlloyd1.github.io/index.md

 **Course Outcomes:**

-**1.** Designing and implementing software solutions using object-oriented principles.
+1. Designing and implementing software solutions using object-oriented principles.
 The CRUD application itself demonstrates this.
-**2.** Applying software testing methodologies to ensure code quality.
+2. Applying software testing methodologies to ensure code quality.
 The JUnit testing suite and its enhancements directly address this.
-**3.** Collaborating effectively in a team environment.
+3. Collaborating effectively in a team environment.
 (While this was an individual project, the feedback process simulated a collaborative environment.)
-However, I feel that the outcome related to **"managing complex software projects using industry-standard tools and techniques"** was only partially met.
+However, I feel that the outcome related to "managing complex software projects using industry-standard tools and techniques" was only partially met.
 While I used version control (Git), the scope of the project didn't fully encompass the complexities of managing a large-scale software project.

 **Enhancement Three: Databases**